SergeyZhuravlev/random_access_list_-Haskell-/README.md

   Tested by unit test framework QuickCheck.
   Project writed as fast prototyping for C++ language and it have many disadvantages for Haskell:
-  * Not splited for files.
+  * Not splited into files.
   * Haven't function signatures.
   * Not full covered by unit tests.
   * Not use selfdocumented code style.